StephanK9/friday-project-2-js/README.md

 # Question & Answers!

+01/13/2017

 This web application allows users to submit questions on a message board.
 Submit a question, or respond to answers as you please!
+You can add, delete, or update any question and any answer.
+Enjoy!

 By Stephan Khoury